FAQs

 How much will my tattoo cost?

-I charge $200 per hour, with a studio minimum of $500.
+I charge $250 per hour.
 The cost of your tattoo is directly related to the amount of time it will take to complete the design.
-Where we place the design on your body can affect the difficulty and duration of your new tattoo as well.
+This ensures the most fair way to make sure you’re not being overcharged and I am not undercharging.

 Is it customary to tip the artist?